The First Nations Garden … for you to explore

-Starting in autumn 2015, the popular Gardens of light event will be even more magical, as the First Nations Garden will be illuminated, along with the Chinese and Japanese Gardens!
+Since autumn 2015, the popular Gardens of light event is even more magical, as the First Nations Garden is illuminated, along with the Chinese and Japanese Gardens!
 For First Nations and Inuit people, the night is full of dreams and sometimes devious spirits.
 Come experience it for yourself and share the respect that Native people feel for the forces of nature.

 In summer, awaken your senses as you stretch out in a tent and listen to legends on a pallet of fir boughs with a storyteller, musician or singer.
 Or simply enjoy the peace and quiet as you relax and inhale the sweet fragrance.

 A peat bog is a strange and fascinating place full of plants that grow without roots.
 Visit the Garden’s bog and take part in “Earth that Grows,” the Boreal Forest Muskeg, an activity where you can learn some of the secrets of this age-old plant community and pick up some ancient Native know-how.

 “How about a trip to the garden?”